BritishAmateurTelevisionClub/WordPress/wp-content/plugins/print-invoices-packing-slip-labels-for-woocommerce/readme.txt

 You can print dispatch labels from your computer using this plugin.
 Woocommerce dispatch labels/ woocommerce dispatch labels /  woocommerce dispatch labels can be directly printed from the order page.

-= About XAdapter =
+= About WebToffee =

-XAdapter creates quality WordPress/WooCommerce plug-ins that are easy to use and customize.
+WebToffee creates quality WordPress/WooCommerce plug-ins that are easy to use and customize.
 We are proud to have thousands of customers actively using our plugins across the globe.

 == Installation ==